bxparks/AceButton/docs/resistor_ladder/README.md

 ## Circuits

-I know at least 3 different ways to wire up the resistor ladder.
+There are at least 3 different ways to wire up the resistor ladder.
+The `LadderButtonConfig` does not care which wiring is used, so long as the correct expected voltage levels are given to the class.
+As explained below, my recommended circuit is Circuit 3.

 ### Circuit 1: Active Voltage Divider

-The following circuit is the easiest to understand, but I would not recommend it as explained below.
-I call it the "active voltage divider" because there is current flowing through the circuit even if no buttons are pressed:
+The following circuit is the easiest to understand, but it seems to have a disadvantage that I describe below.
+I'm not sure if this circuit has a well-known name, so I will call it the "active voltage divider".

 ![Active Voltage Divider](resistor_ladder_active.png)

-Here we have 4 identical resistors, each 4.7 kOhm.
-They don't have to be 4.7 kOhm, they could be 10 kOhm each.
-The 4 identical resistor divides the voltage equally into 4.
-Each button connects the `A0` pin to the various voltages: 0V, 1.25V, 2.5V, and 3.75V.
-When no buttons are pressed, the `A0` pin reads 5V through the 100 kOhm registor.
+Here we have 4 identical resistors, `R1` to `R4`, each 4.7 kOhm.
+The 4 identical
+resistor divides the voltage equally, 0, 0.25, 0.5, 0.75.
+Each button connects
+the `A0` pin to the various voltages: 0V, 1.25V, 2.5V, and 3.75V.
+When no
+buttons are pressed, the `A0` pin reads 5V through the 100 kOhm pull-up registor `Rp`.
 This resistor value is high enough that it does not significantly change the effective resistance when the various buttons are pressed.

-The 220 Ohm registor labeled Rc is a current limiting registor for safety.
+The 220 Ohm registor labeled `Rc` is a current limiting registor for safety.
 It is not strictly necessary, it could be replaced with a straight wire and the circuit would still work.
-However, it prevents accidental damage to the microcontroller if the `A0` pin was accidentally switches to `OUTPUT` mode and set to HIGH.
+However, it prevents accidental damage to the microcontroller if the `A0` pin was accidentally switched to `OUTPUT` mode and set to `HIGH`.
 If the `S0` button is pressed in this state, the pin would be shorted to ground, and the amount of current flowing through the `A0` would destroy the microcontroller.
+The maximum current for an ATmega328 (e.g. Arduino UNO R3) is 40mA.
+The maximum current for an ATmega32u4 (e.g. Sparkfun Micro) is 20mA.
+The current limiting resistor should be adjusted to be below these limits.

-The reason I don't recomend this circuit is that there is a steady 266 microamp (5V / 19kOhm) of current that flows through resistors even if no button is pressed.
-If your device is powered through the USB, this amount of current is probably ok.
-But if the microcontroller is battery powered, this power drainage is unnecessary and easily avoided by using one of the circuits described below.
+It should be evident that the `R1` to `R4` resistors do not need to be 4.7 kOhm.
+They could be 10 kOhm each, or maybe 22 kOhm.
+However, notice that there will always some small amount of current flowing through the circuit, even if no buttons are pressed.
+If your device is powered through the USB, this current is probably negligle.
+But if the microcontroller is battery powered, this power drainage could shorten the battery life of your device significantly.

 ### Circuit 2: Series Resistor Ladder